Modella Capital: History

-In September 2025, Modella was named as an interested party looking to acquire the UK and Irish business of American retailer Claire's, the company eventually acquired most of it on 29 September 2025, the deal brings Modella to the Irish market for the first time.
+In September 2025, Modella was named as an interested party looking to acquire the UK and Irish business of American retailer Claire's.
+The company eventually acquired most of it on 29 September 2025.
+The deal brought Modella to the Irish market for the first time.

-In October 2025, Modella began a partnership with toy retailer The Entertainer, the company would supply its toys in Hobbycraft and TGJones stores starting with a trial of shops.
+In October 2025, Modella began a partnership with toy retailer The Entertainer.
+The company would supply its toys in Hobbycraft and TGJones stores starting with a trial of shops.